codejones-hub/plutus/doc/tutorials/contract-testing.rst

  .. code-block:: haskell

   prop_Game :: Script GameModel -> Property
-  prop_Game script = propRunScript_ handleSpec script
+  prop_Game script = propRunScript_ instanceSpec script

 When we test this property, ``quickCheck`` will generate random scripts to be tested, checking at the end of each test that tokens are